ForumDev/forumdev/README.md

 7) edit forumdev/settings.py and setup  DATABASES (at the end of the file)

-(the no-initial-data is because I didn't get the fixtures to work yet :-( )

-8) python manage.py syncdb --no-initial-data
+8) python manage.py syncdb

-9) python manage.py migrate --no-initial-data
+9) python manage.py migrate